rudderlabs/config-generator/src/components/destinationsCatalogue/destinationsConfigure/SEGMENT.md

-Send data to Segment using Rudder.
+Send data to Segment using RudderStack.

 #### Best used for

 - Sending events to required destinations using segment's infra.
-- Non-open source alternative to rudder.
+- Non-open source alternative to RudderStack.

 #### What you’ll need